 • Conduct periodic patient satisfaction survey at supported health facilities and prepare quarterly narrative reports.

 • Implementing monitoring activities, including submission of timely progress reports.

 • Ensure progress on KPIs for the projects against the baseline and benchmarks and share progress feedback with the project teams.

-• Develop tools and checklists for services monitoring and supervision.
+• Develop Complaint/Feedback mechanism & M&E tools for services monitoring and supervision.

 • Ensure availability of HIS tools and training of appropriate staff in their use